 In this section, we perform robustness checks for our main NP FPA analysis.
-First, we assess whether the effects we estimate in the previous section are a function of the chosen DID estimator as opposed to the existence of a meaningful treatment effect.
-To do this, we estimate the main DID specification using the imputation estimator described in Borusyak, Jaravel, and Spiess (2024).
-The results are presented in Appendix Table A1.
-As in the main results, we document significant increases in the WIC enrollment of women and children, leading to a positive effect of NP FPA on total WIC enrollment.
-The imputation estimator additionally finds a sizeable negative effect of NP FPA on infant enrollment.
-However, this negative effect is not present in either of the

-TWFE estimates or SA estimates, which leads us to believe that this estimated effect is a product of the imputation procedure.
-Aside from this estimate, the results in Appendix Table A1 are qualitatively similar to our main results.
+First, we assess whether the effects we estimate in the previous section are a function of the chosen difference-in-differences estimator as opposed to the existence of a meaningful treatment effect.
+To do this, we estimate the main event study specification using the imputation estimator described in Borusyak, Jaravel, and Spiess (2024).
+The dynamic estimates pooled into two-year buckets are presented in Appendix Table A2 and the corresponding event studies are visualized in Appendix Figure A1.
+As in the main results, we document significant increases in the WIC enrollment of women and children in the long run.
+For total WIC enrollment, with the exception of the 8-9 year post-FPA estimate, the results are largely imprecise.
+This can be attributed to the fact that the imputation estimator additionally finds a sizeable negative effect of NP FPA on infant enrollment.
+This negative effect is not found in either of the TWFE estimates and SA estimates, which leads us to believe that this effect is a product of the imputation procedure.
+Aside from this estimate, the results in Appendix Table A2 are qualitatively similar to our main results.

-Second, we assess whether the main estimates are driven by particular states.
+Second, we assess whether the main estimates are driven by outlier states.
 Potentially, a singular state may experience a large spurious increase in WIC enrollment at the same time as NP FPA expansion, which could then translate to noticeable effects for the whole sample.
-We test for this in Figure 5 by estimating the preferred specification (Column (3) of Table 2) by iteratively dropping states.
-Our results are remarkably stable regardless of which states are included in our estimation, allaying concerns that the main estimated effects are driven by outlier states.
+We test for this in Figure 5 by estimating the preferred event study specification (Columns (2) and (4) of Table 2) by iteratively dropping states from the analytic sample.
+Our results indicate the same pattern of a long-term increase in WIC enrollment regardless of which states are included in our estimation, allaying concerns that the main estimated effects are driven by outlier states.